Kingmotro/pipe/README.md

       -f                Force startup; Kill any process using the servers port; currently unused

  Stop Arguments
-      -k                Kill the server immediately; don't wait for it to stop; currently unused'''
+      -k                Kill the server immediately; don't wait for it to stop; currently unused
+'''